WICG/webpackage/go/bundle/README.md

 If `-baseURL` flag is not specified, resources will have relative URLs in the generated bundle file.

 ### sign-bundle

+There are two supported ways to sign: using signatures section or integrity block, which can be separated using `-signType` `signaturessection` or `integrityblock` flag values.
+Without the signType flag, the default is `signaturessection`.

+#### Using Signatures Section

+`sign-bundle -signType signaturessection` takes an existing bundle file, a certificate and a private key, and emits a new bundle file with cryptographic signature for the bundled resources added.

 `sign-bundle` updates a bundle attaching a cryptographic signature of its exchanges.
 To use this tool, you need a pair of a private key and a certificate in the `application/cert-chain+cbor` format.
-See [go/signedexchange](../signedexchange/README.md) for more information on how to create a key and certificate pair.
+See [signatures-section extension](./../extensions/signatures-section.md) and [go/signedexchange](../signedexchange/README.md) for more information on how to create a key and certificate pair.

 Assuming you have a key and certificate pair for `example.org`, this command will sign all exchanges in `unsigned.wbn` whose URL's hostname is `example.org`, and writes a new bundle to `signed.wbn`.